laisbsc/kedro_penguins/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.16.3` by running:
+This Kedro project was generated using `Kedro 0.16.3` by running:

 ```
 kedro new
 ```

-Take a look at the [documentation](https://kedro.readthedocs.io) to get started.
+This repository uses the `size_penguins.csv` dataset, hosted remotely.
+The aim of this repo is to show the user how to:
+ - Load 'remote' data, in this case, a `.csv` file hosted in a AWS S3 bucket. [check!]
+ - Plot a scatter graph with the data with `kedro run`. [write the docs]
+ - Encode and decode the generated image ('scatter_plot.png') in a node using Transcode [write the docs]
+ - Use Kedro Hooks to expand the project with plugins, in this case the Great Expectations plugin. [code and docs]

-## Rules and guidelines
+## Rules and guidelines for best practice

-In order to get the best out of the template:
+To get the best out of this template:
  * Please don't remove any lines from the `.gitignore` file we provide
  * Make sure your results can be reproduced by following a data engineering convention, e.g. the one we suggest [here](https://kedro.readthedocs.io/en/stable/06_resources/01_faq.html#what-is-data-engineering-convention)
  * Don't commit any data to your repository